tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * Next, we count the occurrences of the different heads-to-tails combination of every simulation by looping through the DataFrame that contains the coin flip results.

-* We use the Pandas `value_counts` function to calculate the frequency distribution of heads-to-tails for every simulation, returns Series object
+* We use the Pandas `value_counts` function to calculate the frequency distribution of heads-to-tails for every simulation, returns Series object.

   ![coin-flip-value-counts](Images/coin-flip-value-counts.png)

-* Into the `for-loop`, the conditional statements check to make sure that both the `heads` and `tails` keys are present in the series object returned from the `value_counts` function.
+* Into the `for-loop`, the conditional statements check to make sure that both the `heads` and `tails` keys are present in the Series object returned from the `value_counts` function.
 If one or the other key is not present, the missing key gets a `0` to account for the fact that the event did not occur at all during the simulation (flipped `10` heads or flipped `10` tails).

   ```python
   # Append results of heads and tails to respective lists